1jour1vin

 Manuals

-Traditional vinification.
-Malolactic fermentation and aging in barrels for some of the wines.
-Still red wine and rosé made from Pinot Noir grapes from Mareuil-sur-Ay and Riceys, obtained by maceration and incorporated at a rate of 7 to 8%.
-Reserve wines: 25 to 30% of the blend is kept in perpetual reserve and aged in wood to incorporate old wines without losing freshness.
+Traditional winemaking.
+Malolactic fermentation and aging in barrels for a portion of the wines.
+Still red wine and rosé made from Pinot Noir from Mareuil-sur-Ay and Riceys, produced by saignée and blended in at a rate of 7 to 8%.
+Reserve wines: 25 to 30% of the blend managed as a perpetual reserve and aged in wood to incorporate older wines without losing freshness.

 Livestock farming

-3 to 4 years on lees in the House's cellars at a constant temperature of 12°C, much longer than the legal minimum of fifteen months.
+Aged on the lees for 3 to 4 years in the winery’s cellars at a constant temperature of 12°C, much longer than the legal minimum of fifteen months

 Alcohol content